 WellCare Classic Plan

-program and that makes it easier for CRDP to coordinate with them and avoid
+2018 that make it easier for the CRDP to coordinate with them and avoid

 Where can I get more information about the Part D plans

 Information about premiums, participating pharmacies and covered